outofcoffee/imposter/docs/rest_plugin.md

       "hello": "world"
     }

-A few things to call out:

-* We’ve defined the endpoint `/cats` to return the contents of our sample JSON file; in other words an array of cats.
-* We’ve also said that, because the response file is a JSON array, we want to allow querying of individual items by their ID, under the `/cats/:id` endpoint.
-* This example assumes you’ve named the file containing your JSON array `cats.json` and that it is in the same directory as the configuration file.

 ### Start Imposter with the REST plugin

 > The REST plugin is bundled with the core Imposter distribution.